behroozsepehry/exercise-solver/README.md

 ### Exercise data
 * Activations are estimates.
 If you disagree with a given exercise's activation, tweak the numbers — the solver will reflect your judgment.
+* Some exercises are defined in `REMOVED_EXERCISES` dict in the code for reference but not used in the solver.
 * For assignment issues, check if THRESHOLD is too restrictive or exercises have high overlap; the solver penalizes conflicts but may not find perfect schedules in all cases.